Acer opalus

-Acer opalus, the Italian maple, is a species of maple native to the hills and mountains of southern and western Europe, from Italy to Spain and north to southern Germany, and also in northwest Africa in Algeria.
+Acer opalus, the Italian maple, is a species of maple in the soapberry family (Sapindaceae).
+This medium-sized tree is native to the hills and mountains of southern and western Europe, from the Balkans to Spain and north to the southwestern tip of Germany, and also in northwest Africa in Algeria.

 Description

 Acer opalus is a medium-sized deciduous tree growing to 20 m tall, with a trunk up to 1 m diameter.
 The leaves are glossy green, 7–13 cm long and 5–16 cm across, palmately lobed with blunt teeth.
 They turn yellow in autumn.

 The bark is grey and pinkish.
 It peels in square plates.
 It has small yellow flowers that open before the leaves appear.
 The fruit is a pair of winged samaras, each seed up to 1 cm in diameter with a 1.5–2.5 cm wing.

 Subspecies

 The Italian maple has the following recognized subspecies: